 Housing Minister Grant Shapps talks about custom (self) building at Grand Designs Live 31 May 2011

 The existing Flosh Meadows self build community at Cleator, Cumbria consists of five high quality detached family homes built in 2001.
-It is pleasing and supportive of the community and locality that in 2012 four of the original five self build families still live in the homes they built.
+It is pleasing and supportive to the community and locality that in 2014 four of the original five self build families still live in the homes they built.
 The land owners & developers Betty & Richard Mulholland who live adjacent have applied within the Copeland Borough Council Local Development Plan to be permitted to further develop the community.
-More »
+Continue reading